JensVL/project-linux-ansible/report/report-00-server-setup.md

     13 tests, 0 failures, 1 skipped
     ```

-    LAMP tests failed, but those are not part of this asignment.
+    LAMP tests failed, but those are not part of this assignment.

 4. Logged off from the server and used SSH to gain access to the VM from the host machine using `$ ssh jens@192.0.2.10`.
 No password was asked.